elisilk/bookmark-landing-page/README.md

   - [Client-side form validation](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Forms/Form_validation)
     - [Adding Custom Validation to a Form with TailwindCSS](https://dev.to/deyemiobaa/adding-custom-validation-to-a-form-with-tailwindcss-1e7d) - Although I ended up moving away from this particular kind of implementation, this did help me get started with the form validation and connecting to Tailwind.
   - EXTRA: Dialog component to fully implement the frontend experience for the contact form (even though not called for in the design spec)
     - [`<dialog>`: The Dialog element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) - I can't decide which element I like better, this one or the `<details>` element.
-Both are great for common UI components and I'm so thankful they are available.
+Both are great for common UI components and I'm so thankful they are both available.
+Okay, I can't decide.
+I love them both equally. :love_letter:
     - [Tailwind > Dialog backdrops](https://tailwindcss.com/docs/hover-focus-and-other-states#dialog-backdrops)
   - [HTMLDialogElement: close event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/close_event)